TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

 * PE-12B
   * PE-12B's route thru Urpay is from the 2016 district map.
 * PE-14A
+  * PE-14A's route thru Huantar is from the 2016 district map.
+  * PE-14A's route thru Uco is from the 2016 district map.
+  * PE-14A's route thru Huacaybamba is from the 2016 district map.
+  * PE-14A's route thru Monzón is from the 2016 district map.
 * PE-14B
+  * PE-14B's route thru Huari is from the 2016 district map.
 * PE-14C
 * PE-14D
 * PE-18B